markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ````````````````````````````````

-However, any non-blank line with fewer than four leading spaces ends
+However, any non-blank line with fewer than four spaces of indentation ends
 the code block immediately.
 So a paragraph may occur immediately
 after indented code: